-coiba national marine park santa catalina veraguas scuba dive coiba national park surf in catalina panama playa catalina
+coiba marine park santa catalina veraguas panama

-Situated in the Gulf of Chiriqui and comprised of 38 islands, Coiba National Marine Park covers 430,825 acres.
+Situated in the Gulf of Chiriqui and recognized since 2005 as a World Heritage Site, Coiba National Marine Park encompasses 430,825 acres.
 Once a penal colony, the park is currently managed by the National Authority for the Environment (ANAM) and offers visitors an opportunity to appreciate its pristine natural resources.
-White sand beaches, lush verdant forests, prolific wildlife, and world-class diving are just some of the many things you will enjoy during your visit to Coiba National Park.
+White sand beaches, lush verdant forests, prolific wildlife, and world-class diving are just some of the many things you will enjoy while visiting Coiba National Park.

-The closest access point to Coiba National Park is Santa Catalina, which is approximately 1-1.5 hours away by boat.
-Along the main road that leads to Estero Beach, there are numerous tour operators that offer snorkeling and dive trips to the nearby islands.
+Coiba Island, the largest of the 38 islands, is located approximately 30 miles off the Panamanian coast.
+The closest access point to Coiba National Park is Santa Catalina, 1-1.5 hours away by boat.
+Along the main road to Estero Beach, numerous tour operators offer snorkeling and dive trips to the nearby islands.
 Tours typically depart no later than 8:30 - 9:00 a.m. and return between 4:30 - 5:00 p.m.
-If you do not have a pre-booked tour, you can consult with the different operators to see what they are offering.
+You can consult with the operators if you do not have a pre-booked excursion.
+Bird-watching and fishing tours are also available.

 If you are driving to Santa Catalina, take the Panamerican Highway until you reach Santiago — turn left at the Shell station (Ave.
 Central.)
 Continue along this road for approximately 2 miles, passing a church on the left-hand side.
 At the second crossroad, turn right, and continue until you reach the Shell station.
 Here, turn left, and follow the sign to Santa Catalina.
 Upon arriving in El Tigre de Los Amarillos, turn left and follow the sign for Santa Catalina, Lagartero.
-Continue along this road until you reach an intersection, then turn right, and follow this road until you reach the town of Santa Catalina.
-The trip from Panama City to Santa Catalina takes approximately 6-7 hours.Google Map - Albrook Bus Terminal Google Map - Soná Bus Terminal
+Continue along this road until you reach an intersection, turn right, and follow this road until you reach the town of Santa Catalina.
+The trip from Panama City to Santa Catalina takes approximately 6-7 hours.